alexstrong29/RayTempBlueBinding/README.md

 # RayTempBlueBinding
 Binding for the ThermaLib SDK to connect to a RayTemp bluetooth LE scanner

-Add a new callback class to your main project
+Add a new callback class to your Android project.
+This class handles each method called from the SDK.
 ```C#
 public class RayTempCallbacks : Java.Lang.Object, UK.CO.Etiltd.Thermalib.ThermaLib.IClientCallbacks
     {